stableagents/stableagents/stable_desktop_projects/Notes_app/README.md

-# Scientific Calculator
+# Notes app

 A desktop application generated from natural language description.

 ## Description
-make a scientifc calculator
+Create a sleek and modern notes app

 ## Framework
 Built with customtkinter